 Infants who are born to vegan mothers and exclusively breastfed are at risk for anemia, developmental delays, weakness, and failure to thrive.

 Treatment for Vitamin B12 Deficiency

-For most people, treatment resolves the anemia; however, any nerve damage that has occurred as a result of the deficiency could be permanent.
+For most people, treatment resolves the problem.
+But any nerve damage that happened due to the deficiency could be permanent.

 Preventing Deficiency Problems

 Most people can prevent vitamin B12 deficiency by eating enough meat, poultry, seafood, dairy products, and eggs.